 HOW WE WORK

-Our primary focus areas for the upcoming five years will be preventing violent extremism and the human rights and security implications of arms trade and innovation.
+Our primary focus areas for the upcoming five years will be promoting of human rights and new emerging security challenges such as preventing violent extremism.
 Situational human rights analyses in our focus regions will also remain our priority.

 Furthermore, the Institute strives to continue working on the prevention of violent extremism, focusing on the repatriation and integration of returning foreign fighters in ourfocus regionsto find good governance practices vis-à-vis this issue.
 Another focus area is the human rights implications of arms proliferation and innovation.
 To this end, we advocate for setting common standards for responsible export practices and regulation regarding armed drone proliferation.
 Dialogue on armed drones combines research, expert analysis and advocacy work.